-Early 1870s - Sculptor Frederic Auguste Bartholdi travels to the U.S. to drum up support for the project.
+Early 1870s - Sculptor Frederic Auguste Bartholdi travels to the United States to drum up support for the project.

 November 1875 - The Franco-American Union is formed to raise funds and carry out the project.
-It is decided that France will build the statue and the U.S. will build the pedestal upon which it will stand.
+It is decided that France will build the statue and the United States will build the pedestal upon which it will stand.

 1875-1882 - French citizens are enthusiastic about the project and raise approximately $250,000 through fundraisers and lotteries.
 The French government does not contribute to the building of the statue.

-1876 - The completed torch and the right forearm of Lady Liberty are displayed in Philadelphia and New York City to encourage donations.
+1876 - The completed torch and the right forearm of Lady Liberty are displayed in Philadelphia and New York to encourage donations.

 1883-1885 - Publisher Joseph Pulitzer champions the project in the pages of his New York World newspaper and Americans grow enthusiastic about the statue.

 July 1884 - Lady Liberty is completed in France.